Yvonne Keuls

 Yvonne Keuls (17 December 1931 – 16 November 2025) was a Dutch Indo writer.
 She was born in Batavia (modern-day Jakarta) and wrote novels about social problems, as well as about herself and her family.
 Her writing style was realistic and sometimes humorous.
 Her work received several awards.
-Early the early 1970s, Keuls became a permanent panellist in the NCRV quiz show, Like father, like son, and the variation, Like mother, like daughter, Like mother, like son, and Like father, like daughter.
+In the early 1970s, Keuls became a permanent panellist in the NCRV quiz show, Like father, like son, and the variation, Like mother, like daughter, Like mother, like son, and Like father, like daughter.
 In the 1980s, she took part in the NCRV's panel program.
 Keuls was married with children.
 Her filmography included Jan Rap en Z'n Maat.

 Keuls died in The Hague on 16 November 2025, at the age of 93.